type o negative nation

 "I'm not talking to you," I shouted to her.

-I smiled to let her know that I didn't mean it, but I'm not sure she picked up the gesture.
-Her eyes were sad.
-I the tiniest voice I've ever heard she said, "You have to."
+I smiled to let her know that I didn't mean it, but I'm not sure she understood.
+In a tiny voice, just loud enough for us to hear at a distance, she said, "You have to."

 While Sean looked on, puzzled, I trotted over to her.

-She explained to me that her friend had a serious illness, and had taken a turn for the worse over the weekend.
+She explained to me that her friend had a serious illness, and had been taken to the hospital over the weekend.
 She told me that if I'd given her my number she would have called, but instead she was back and forth from the hospital all weekend.

-I stood there, trying to determine if I should believe her (I did), and if I deserved to feel so ugly for being petty about this whole situation (I did).
+I stood there, trying to determine if I should believe her, and feeling so ugly for being petty about this whole situation.

 We talked for a second or two, and I told her not to worry about it.
 I guess I wasn't mad so much as I felt small.
-Her little voice made me want to try and protect her somehow - from what, I have no idea - but that urge made me very uncomfortable; everything about the whole experience was so awkward, and I vividly remember noticing at the time that she made no offer to make it up to me.
-(Maybe that sounds selfish in light of her personal situation, but I still felt a twinge of resentment over that, as embarrassing as it is to admit.)
+Her little voice made me want to try and protect her, and that urge made me uncomfortable in ways that I didn't understand.

-For the next few weeks, Morgan and I repeated our ritual of smiling and waving, but, naturally, it wasn't the same.
-We chatted every once in a while, but it was just an effort to be nice.
+For the next few weeks, Morgan and I repeated our ritual of smiling and waving, but it wasn't the same.
+We chatted every once in a while, but never made plans again.

 At some point later that year she ran outside and stopped me to let me know that she was moving to Cleveland.
 Her sister would be going to college out there, and she thought it would be good to tag along and have a change in scenery.